maryrosecook/closures-and-process-workshop/worksheet.md

 ## Plenary: 15 mins

-We'll come back together, collect some of our log entries on the board and discuss the good and less good parts of the processes we use to understand code.
+We'll come back together, collect some of our log entries on the board and discuss the successful and less successful processes we use to understand code.

 ## Code samples